 Why is Content SEO Important?

-Content SEO is important because brands in every industry benefit from owning and amplifying their presence in online search–which is where a majority of both new and even existing audiences start their customer journey.
+Content marketing is important because brands in every industry benefit from owning and amplifying the brand presence in online search–which is where a majority of both new and even existing audiences start their customer journey.

 That’s a big reason why driving traffic to your own website from other credible sites, or “link building“, is key to a successful content SEO strategy.
 The more that credible and authoritative sites link to your pages, the more Google can assume your site is credible and authoritative–otherwise, why would they link to you?

-Ultimately, Content SEO attempts to establish high relevance in as many of Google’s ranking criteria as possible.
+Ultimately, content marketing attempts to establish high relevance in as many of Google’s ranking criteria as possible.
 What’s important to understand is that those criteria keep changing with each algorithm update, and therefore your content SEO strategy has to continuously evolve and adapt, or else your search rankings will eventually drop after a future update.

 What Does Content SEO Include?